 |Click to view on Amazon.|

-My book Money Cycles - The Curse of an Elastic Money Supply is now available on Amazon:
+My book Money Cycles - The Curse of an Elastic Money Supply was today published on Amazon:

 You might have been told differently, but most economies today are never actually economically stable.
 Under current monetary regimes, financial stability is only a temporary phenomenon as economies around the world are in fact inherently unstable by design.
 Presently, this is the case more so than perhaps ever before.